cgrates/cgrates/docs/attributes.rst

 FilterIDs
 	List of *FilterProfiles* which should match in order to consider the *AttributeProfile* matching the event.

-ActivationInterval
-	The time interval when this profile becomes active.
-If undefined, the profile is always active.
-Other options are start time, end time or both.

 Blocker
 	In case of multiple *process runs* are allowed, this flag will break further processing.